 The advantage of introducing the additional renewal points is obvious: it simplifies the setup of the state transition function f.
-Furthermore, it reduces the computational complexity of the numerical program as will become apparent later.
+Furthermore it reduces the computational complexity of the numerical program as will become apparent later.

 The next step is to turn the state transition function into an efficient numerical program.
-The program computes the successive state distributions without stating the equation explicitly.
-Since the conditional probability $Pr(X{n+1} = k | X_n = i \land Y_n = j)$ equals 1 if k = f(i, j) and 0, otherwise, we get
+The program computes the successive state distributions $x_n(k)$, n = 0, 1, ..., by iteration and, thus, requires an equation which is recursive in the state distribution.
+The numerical programs of the DTA studies [1-17] employ the equation without stating the equation explicitly.
+Since $Pr(X{n+1} = k | X_n = i \land Y_n = j)$ equals 1 if k = f(i, j) and otherwise is 0, we get